Guymer/bots/README.md

 # British Overseas Territories Sunsets (BOTS)

-This module contains all the functions required to calculate the sunrises and sunsets of all territories in the [BOT](https://en.wikipedia.org/wiki/British_Overseas_Territories) along with some pretty maps.
+This Python 3.x module contains all the functions required to calculate the sunrises and sunsets of all territories in the [BOT](https://en.wikipedia.org/wiki/British_Overseas_Territories) along with some pretty maps.
 It uses this data to demonstrate that the sun has not (yet) set over the BOT (thanks to the [Pitcairn Islands](https://en.wikipedia.org/wiki/Pitcairn_Islands) and the [BIOT](https://en.wikipedia.org/wiki/British_Indian_Ocean_Territory), excluding the [BAT](https://en.wikipedia.org/wiki/British_Antarctic_Territory)).
 This project was inspired by the [What If?](https://what-if.xkcd.com/) blog post [Sunset on the British Empire](https://what-if.xkcd.com/48/).

 ## Usage